sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 We are going to define a series of tools that allow the customer agents to perform specific actions for users including creating new accounts, balance inquiries, and varios other banking transactions.

-To being, In your IDE, locate the file `src/app/tools/sales.py`
+To begin, In your IDE, locate the file `src/app/tools/sales.py`

 In the empty file, add the following code: